VisionEval/VisionEval-Docs/docs/05-validation.md

 ## Validation

 This section summarizes additional detail on the validation of VisionEval models with key considerations by concept.
 Each concept will highlight its respective model inputs and assumptions that can be changed to better match observed local patterns and trends.
+These outputs covered are only a handful that can be used to validate the VE model.

 ### Household Synthesis and Land Use Validation